andyst-dev/ft_printf-42/README.md

 - `Makefile` — builds the `libftprintf.a` static library

 ## Mandatory part
-The project reproduces the core behavior of `printf` for the mandatory conversions required by the subject.
+The mandatory part focuses on the conversions and helper functions needed to reproduce the expected `printf` behavior.

 ### Main function
-- `ft_printf` — parses the format string, reads variadic arguments, dispatches each conversion, and returns the total number of printed characters
+- `ft_printf` — parses the format string, reads variadic arguments, dispatches each conversion and returns the total number of printed characters

 ### Supported conversions
 - `%c` — prints a single character